Supporting Teens: How Can I Help Someone With Depression?

 While these are the most commonly recommended supplemental nutrients, see a doctor or nutritionist for a personalized nutrition plan.

-Depression often links as a co-occurring disorder to substance use or addiction.
-Alcohol and marijuana, the most commonly abused substances among teens, are often used as coping mechanisms with teens struggling with depression.
-While attempting to escape their depression by using, they are digging themselves deeper into the depression cycle, with the substance serving as a temporary mask.
+Depression is often linked as a co-occurring disorder to substance use or addiction.
+Drinking alcohol and using marijuana, which are the most commonly abused substances among teens, are often used as coping mechanisms.
+While attempting to escape their depression by using, teens could be digging themselves deeper into the depression cycle, with the substance serving as a temporary mask.

 If your son or daughter is struggling with depression and substance use, seeking out the appropriate support is vital.
 Our approach addresses all the pieces of the puzzle to build a strong foundation for lasting change.
 Call today to learn more about our programs and to verify insurance benefits.